sandialabs/lapart-python/docs/source/overview.rst

 but instead put on hold until further notice.
 Also, the match function is used to find the template that best matched the given input pattern.
-Then, if the chosen template passed the vigilance criteria, where the match function was greater than or equal to the B-side vigilance (⇢B), then the given A and B side templates are updated respectively.
+Then, if the chosen template passed the vigilance criteria, where the match function was greater than or equal to the B-side vigilance (rhoB), then the given A and B side templates are updated respectively.
 But, if it does not pass, then the system experiences a lateral reset and the initial A-side template is hidden and the process is repeated.